These tips are designed to help you keep a person living with dementia happy.

 I already wrote about how I finally decided that Dotty and I would start living our life the way we always had.

 Once I made that decision the answer to the question above was easy to discover.
 Do things that the person living with Alzheimer's always enjoyed doing.
 Yes, there are some constraints but they really shouldn't be viewed as obstacles that cannot be overcome.
 All it takes is a little creativity.

 1. Take a ride in the car.

 Dotty liked to ride in the car.
 On every ride Dotty might remark about how big the trees were.
-We have some huge banyan trees down here in Delray Beach.
+We have some huge banyan trees here in Delray Beach.
 We also have big beautiful clouds.
 Sometimes Dotty looked at a cloud and said, it looks like a dog.
-Actually, she only said it looked like a dog now that I think about it.
+Actually, she only the clouds looked like a dog now that I think about it.
+Every time.